Characterizing the initial state and dynamical evolution in XeXe and PbPb collisions using multiparticle cumulants: Analysis techniques

 To enable more direct comparisons between different collision systems and between data and theoretical calculations, normalized cumulants are used.
 The normalized four- and six-particle symmetric cumulants (NSC) are defined as:

-These normalizations improve the comparison between different initial-particle systems and with theoretical predictions by removing dependencies on the magnitudes of the flow coefficients which can depend, for example, on the average \pt.
-The normalized MHC (nMHC) scale the MHC by the average flow coefficients as:
+These normalizations improve the comparison between different collision systems and with theoretical predictions.
+They do so by removing dependencies on the magnitudes of the flow coefficients, which can depend, for example, on the average \pt.

-All cumulants are calculated using a $\abs{\Delta\eta} > 2$ selection in the two-particle correlations entering the denominators of the normalized cumulants, further reducing residual nonflow effects.